esthy07/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 2-path add /action to the path. /action should be the last directory the shell looks into when looking for a program
+File 3-paths counts the number of directories in the path